jessiehernandez/terraform-aws-autorotated-database-credentials/README.md

 password after Terraform creates all of the resources.

-Consequently, though, in order to avoid Terraform from overwriting this secret with the initial password value, _the secret value will not be updated in subsequent Terragrunt apply calls_, even if you update any of the `db_*` inputs.
+Consequently, though, in order to avoid Terraform from overwriting this secret with the initial password value, _the secret value will not be updated in subsequent Terraform apply calls_, even if you update any of the `db_*` inputs.
 To make any changes to the secret value afterwards, such as changing the DB username, you will have to make these changes manually via the AWS Console or the CLI.